enkidevs/curriculum/lua/roblox-studio/properties-i/intro-to-scripting-properties.md

 Previously, we went over how properties can be changed manually in the first workout.
 Now, we'll focus on changing properties through scripting.

-> Throughout the properties workout, we'll by working with a part within the Workspace.
+> Throughout the properties workout, we'll by working with a `part` within the Workspace.

-To change a property, we must first access the part, which can be done through variables (if you're confused, refer back to the insight, "Accessing Elements with Variables" in the previous workout.).
+To change a property, we must **first access the part**.
+One way of accessing it can be done through *variables* (if you don't remember, refer back to the insight, "Accessing Elements with Variables" in the previous workout).

 ```lua
 partVariable = game.Workspace.Part
 --this variable now holds the part.
 ```
-Once we hold the part within a variable, we can now start applying property changes in the variable.
-To indicate that we want to access a property, we can simply add a period after the variable, followed by the property.
+Once we hold the part within a variable, we can* now start applying property changes to the variable*.
+To indicate that we want to access a property, we can simply **add a period after the variable, followed by the property**.

 ```lua
 --let's say we want to access the BrickColor property.